 Colour and Gesture Masterclass with George Blacklock

-Following the resounding success of the Dean of Chelsea - George Blacklock’s Colour and Abstraction Masterclass, we are delighted to present a second opportunity to work with George as you investigate colour and gesture in abstract art.
+Following the resounding success of the previous Dean of Chelsea - George Blacklock’s Colour and Abstraction Masterclass, we are delighted to present a third opportunity to work with George as you investigate colour and gesture in abstract art.
 Beginning on the Friday evening with a visit to one of London’s major art galleries, where you will take on the role of a detective as you examine the narratives behind the paintings...

 Taught by: George Blacklock.

-Following the resounding success of the Dean of Chelsea - George Blacklock’s Colour and Abstraction Masterclass, we are delighted to present a second opportunity to work with George as you investigate colour and gesture in abstract art.
+Following the resounding success of the previous Dean of Chelsea - George Blacklock’s Colour and Abstraction Masterclass, we are delighted to present a third opportunity to work with George as you investigate colour and gesture in abstract art.
 Beginning on the Friday evening with a visit to one of London’s major art galleries, where you will take on the role of a detective as you examine the narratives behind the paintings.
 With your enhanced powers of deduction you will waste no time getting started the following day.
 Beginning with a warm up you will complete a series of exercises relating to colour and gesture.
 As the day progresses, you will explore a new realm of expressive possibilities by responding to an array of stimuli.
 The day will culminate in the creation of large scale, collaborative and independent abstract compositions.